-Tristan aka YVRN is a Vancouver-based producer and DJ who uses Splice to release public project for feedback on his work.
-He also uses Splice to collaborate with his brother who lives in a different city.
-Splice makes it easy to share full DAW projects and back up every revision to the cloud.
-Continue reading to lear more about how Tristan uses Splice and sign up for a free account so you can explore the platform for yourself.
+Tristan aka YVRN is a Vancouver-based producer and DJ who uses Splice.
+Continue reading to learn more about how Tristan uses Splice and sign up for a free account so you can explore the platform for yourself.

 Splice: Can you tell us how you got started producing music?

 I had first taken the interest into producing music after going to see a couple Dubstep/electronic shows when I was in grade 9 and throughout high school.
 And being young I wanted to start off with something easier, so instead of jumping right into the technological aspect of producing I decided to start mixing and DJing with a Numark NS6.
 This kept me interested for a little bit until it was not enough for me anymore, I wanted to create.
 I started off with what came natural to me which is cinematic ambient type of music, sort of like Vangelis and Giorgio Moroder.
 From this my work translated into Carmack-inspired beats and some Dubstep.
 I’m very new to all of the production side of things, and I’ve realized that it takes a lot more than just throwing a compressor, EQ and reverb onto everything.

 Splice: You’ve released many works-in-progress and ideas to the Splice community.
 Can you tell us why you decided to release these projects?

 I like releasing works in progress in hopes of getting constructive feedback so I can go back and tweak the project into what others advise me to do.
 Also because I get really excited when I think I’ve created something that I want people to hear.
 Perhaps they will provide new ideas and inspiration to the Splice community.